 You can also look for other options - you can be lucky and find very cheap housing.
 This is a popular site for finding shared flats and whole apartments.

-You should enrol at HHU.
-For this you have to send a number of documents to the appropriate office at HHU, within the time frame stated in your acceptance letter.
+You need to enrol at HHU.
+For this you have to send a number of documents to the appropriate office at HHU, possibly through the application portal, within the time frame stated in your acceptance letter.
 Do it early if you can, because it can take a while to process your request, and only after that you will get a student ID and access to the digital HHU infrastructure.

-The precise documents and forms that you have to fill in should have been detailed in your acceptance letter.
-For any doubts about the enrolment process, please ask at the address from which you got the acceptance letter or at
+The precise documents and forms that you have to send and fill in should have been detailed in your acceptance letter.
+For any doubts about the enrolment process, please ask at the address from which you got the acceptance letter or at - do not ask the Master AI staff.

 There is a Discord channel for the new students of the Master AI.
 Here you can ask students of previous years how they managed to get health insurance, housing etc, and connect already before you meet in class.